+I love working with my students very much, and watching them learn through art.
+My career as an art teacher guarantees that we get to experiment, learn new things together, inspire each other, and have fun every day!
 I grew up in Chicago and the western suburbs, and I graduated from The School of the Art Institute of Chicago in 2006.
 I earned a Bachelors of Art with an emphasis in printmaking and have a minor in Art Education.
-I have been teaching for 14 years; 7 years teaching K-8th art at Bridge Elementary, and the past 7 years at Bateman.
-When I am not washing paint brushes and refilling glue bottles, you can find me walking my wild puppy Hank, exploring new places, and creating my own artwork.
-Feel free to contact me with any questions or concerns: kechrisman@cps.edu |
+I have been teaching for 17 years; 7 years teaching K-8th art at Bridge Elementary, and the past 10 years at Bateman.
+When I am not washing paint brushes and refilling glue bottles, you can find me walking my dog Hank, running after my 1 year old daughter, exploring new places, and creating my own artwork. [email protected] |

 ART ROOM 100